 - Beyond that combined maximum, only up to 30 credits can come from PLA (Prior Learning Assessment) courses, and specifically, only up to 5 Major courses and 3 Specialization courses can be completed via PLA

-- 30 credits can come from PLA (Prior Learning Assessment), however, you must complete at least 50% of your major courses and 2 or more specialization courses as residential credit
+- Related, you must complete at least 50% of your major courses and 2 or more specialization courses as residential credit.

-Graduate students: You can transfer up to 9 credits from a regionally accredited institution into your degree program, provided that each transferred course has a grade equivalent to B- or higher and that the credits have not been previously applied to your undergraduate degree or to a previous master‘s degree(s).
+Graduate master’s degree students: You can transfer up to 9 credits from a regionally accredited institution into your degree program, provided that each transferred course has a grade equivalent to B- or higher and that the credits have not been previously applied to your undergraduate degree or to a previous master‘s degree(s).